botmeep/kahootSmash/README.md

 ## Setup Guide
 1. Install Python 3.8 (or higher) at [**python.org**](python.org).
 2. Open your terminal and run the command `pip install selenium`.
+3. Install [**chromedriver**](https://chromedriver.chromium.org/downloads).
+Be sure to download the version that matches your chrome version.

 ## Warnings
 - I do not condone the act of Kahoot flooding.
 This tool was made for educational purposes.